scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-modal/readme.md

 ## JavaScript Required

 The Modal component requires JavaScript to handle:

-- Show/hide modal and overlay (toggle `tl-modal--visible` class)
+- Toggle visibility by adding/removing `tl-modal--visible` class on modal and overlay
-- Close button functionality
+- Close button click handler
-- Focus management and keyboard navigation (Escape key)
+- Escape key to close modal
-- Click outside to close (overlay click)
+- Click outside modal (overlay click) to close
+- Focus trap and focus management
+- Body scroll lock when modal is open

 ----------------------------------------------